by: Ana Johns

 My only complaint in the book is that there are a few places where Tori knew elements of her father’s story that she is never told in the dialog.
-I may have missed how she learned them but they seem to be inconsistencies in the story.
+I may have missed how she learned them but they seem to be inconsistencies.

 This book is amazing.
-The depth of heartbreak in this story is unbelievable. and the insightful quotes alone are worth the read.
+The depth of heartbreak in this story is unbelievable.
+The insightful quotes alone are worth the read.
 Definitely my favorite of the year so far.
 Something that should be read by everyone.

 *A side note.
 I really appreciated that the National Records Center Fire was discussed.
-Most WWI and WWII US Army and Airforce personal records were destroyed and this has lead to a big barrier in finding service history for those affected.
+Most WWI and WWII US Army and Airforce personal records from this time period were destroyed.
+This has lead to a big barrier to finding service history for those affected.

 Wonderful Historical Fiction #Thewomaninthewhitekimono #Historicalfiction #Japan #postwwii Click To Tweet